Download This Bill in Microsoft Word format

 Indicates New Matter

 Sponsors: Reps.
-Pope, Clemmons, Hewitt, Jordan, Davis, Bamberg, Ott, Elliott, B. Cox, Bailey, W. Newton, McGinnis, Crawford, Forrest, Tallon and West
+Pope, Clemmons, Hewitt, Jordan, Davis, Bamberg, Ott, Elliott, B. Cox, Bailey, W. Newton, McGinnis, Crawford, Forrest, Tallon, West and Blackwell

 Document Path: l:\council\bills\bh\7289ahb20.docx